Camp Pleasant by Richard Matheson

 - Finished reading it on July 12, 2009

 - This is an excellent novel.
 It pulled me in from the very beginning and kept me entertained the whole time.
 Every thing about it was done very well.
 Solid characters that you can picture.
 Interesting events to keep the story rolling.
 A conclusion that made sense.
 And it kept an off-beat sense of humor going through the entire book.
 Michael McGill is a private detective.
 But not just a normal private detective.
 He is a shit magnet.
 He has one weird thing after another happen to him.
-This can be seen within the first five pages where is wakes up naked in his office after spending the night there and has moments to get dressed before being hired by the Chief of Staff to the President of the United States.
+This can be seen within the first five pages where he wakes up naked in his office after spending the night there and has moments to get dressed before being hired by the Chief of Staff to the President of the United States.
 And things get stranger and stranger from that point on.
 Things like ostrich love orgies and salt water injections and other borderline gross things.
 I found the book pure fun to read and very much enjoyed it.
 About the only thing I would hold against it was that some of the middle went from one location with weird events to another location with weird events to another.
-Kind of like in a chase movie where the person keeps going from one point to another to flush out the movie.
-This almost seemed like the case in Crooked Little Vein.
+Kind of like in a chase movie where the person keeps going from one point to another to flesh out the movie.
+This almost seemed like the case in CROOKED LITTLE VEIN.
 I didn't notice it though until afterwards so I guess it almost doesn't count.
 I already collect several of Ellis' comics.
 I now look forward to more of his books.

 Cuts by Richard Laymon